-Entrepreneurs who solely work in their business basically created a job for themselves.
+Firm owners who solely work in their business basically create a job for themselves.
 That’s a form of small business ownership which works well for a certain type of individual.

 That’s not enough for growth-minded accounting professionals.
 Freeing yourself of all the energy drains gives you the capacity to advance toward your dream firm.
 Don’t undervalue your experience and knowledge.

 A trusted team allows you to explore better systems, engage in group brainstorming for new ideas, and work in partnership.
 You don’t have to do everything yourself.
 Gather your courage to align yourself with others who share your vision.

 Here’s an advanced tip about exceptional leaders.
 They realize the importance of listening.
 The more you listen, the more you learn.
 This allows your team members to feel acknowledged.
 They’ll be encouraged to suggest new ideas.
 Create a culture where everyone contributes.

 Adjusting your fierce independence doesn’t mean you turn into a wimp.
 As you shift from technician to CEO, you step up as the firm’s leader.
 As you inspire others, they embrace ownership.

 If you’re tired of being a fiercely independent entrepreneur, then change is possible.
 The best way to shift from isolated independence to CEO is to alter your mindset.
 Freeing yourself of old beliefs begins with a decision.
 Letting go of your need to control everything takes courage.